-(f) The operator of an underground gas storage project shall adhere to an inspection and leak detection protocol that has been approved by the Division.
-The protocol shall include inspection of the wellhead assembly and attached pipelines for each of the gas storage wells used in association with the underground gas storage project, and the surrounding area within a 100-foot radius of the wellhead of each of the wells used in an underground gas storage project.
 The inspection protocol shall provide for inspection at least once a day, employing effective gas leak detection technology such as infrared imaging, and shall provide for immediately reporting leaks to the Division.
 The operator's selection and usage of gas leak detection technology shall take into consideration detection limits, remote detection of difficult to access locations, response time, reproducibility, accuracy, data transfer capabilities, distance from source, background lighting conditions, geography, and meteorology.
 The Division will consult with the California Air Resources Board when reviewing an inspection and leak detection protocol submitted under this subdivision.
-The requirements of this subdivision shall cease to apply to an underground gas storage project if the California Air Resources a monitoring plan under its regulations for that facility.
+The requirements of this subdivision shall cease to apply to an underground gas storage project if the California Air Resources Board adopt and implement regulations with the same or stricter requirements approves a monitoring plan under its regulations for that facility.